 The 28th annual Labelle Lecture will be presented on Thursday, November 14, 2019 on the topic of Indigenous Data and Research by Dr. Jennifer Walker, associate professor, School of Rural and Northern Health at Laurentian University, who holds a Tier II Canada Research Chair in Indigenous Health.
 She is also the Indigenous Lead for the Institute for Clinical Evaluative Sciences

-The Labelle Lectureship Series, which marks its 27th anniversary in 2018, is held each October to honour Roberta Labelle, one of CHEPA’s founding members.
-Her death in 1991 was unexpected and occurred when broad recognition for her research in health economics was just starting to emerge.
-CHEPA and what is now the Department of Health Research, Methods, Evidence and Impact (HEI), collaborated on establishing the annual lectureship in her memory.
+The annual Labelle Lecture was created 28 years ago to honour Roberta Labelle, who was one of the founding members of CHEPA.
+Her death in 1991 was unexpected, and occurred when broad recognition for her research in health economics was just starting to emerge.

 Dr. Walker has Indigenous (Haudenosaunee) family roots and is a member of the Six Nations of the Grand River.
 She has a PhD in Community Health Sciences (Epidemiology specialization) from the University of Calgary and a BSc from the University of Waterloo.

 This presentation provides a comprehensive overview of the guiding frameworks used to assert Indigenous data governance best practices, including the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), Truth and Reconciliation Commission Calls to Action, and the First Nations Information Governance Centre’s principles of Ownership, Control, Access, and Possession (OCAP ®).